johnson-rl/Hook_Testing/readme.md

 1. The Captain says please bring me my wine.
 And fails.
 2. The Web entangles you in it's grasp.
 And wins.
+3. The fishing returns several fish.
+And wins.